tsmodule/tsmodule/README.md

 ## Features

+* **Run** TypeScript files directly
+  * Uses Node's experimental module loader
+* **Build** to pure ES Module output
   * Fast (6ms to build this tool, minified and DCE'd)
+  * Pure, spec-compliant ESM output
 * Supports `node <file>` usage
 * Supports [ESM `--loader`](https://nodejs.org/api/esm.html#esm_loaders) usage

 ## Usage

-The `tsm` env can be used to make a TypeScript file executable (directly and/or with Node), and the `tsm` CLI can be used to build your project to fully-resolved ESM.
+`tsm` can be used to run TypeScript directly, and the CLI can be used to build your project to fully-resolved ESM.

-First, install tsm into your project:
+Install tsm in your project (or globally) to run or build your module:

 ```shell
 yarn add @tsmodule/tsm